The Date Who Got Cold Feet, Maybe Because He Was Engaged

 Advertisement

 Then I matched with a guy on an app.
-He had good conversation, messaged regularly and seemed like he genuinely wanted to get to know me.
+He had good chat, messaged regularly and seemed like he genuinely wanted to get to know me.
 Could my self-imposed research ban really have paid off the first time around?
-Sadly, I discovered it hadn’t when, after waiting over 30 minutes to meet him at a bar, I realized I’d been stood up.
+Sadly, I discovered it hadn’t when, after waiting over 30 minutes to meet him at a bar, I realised I’d been stood up.

 “